karamanliev/opencode-mini-session/README.md

-# opencode-mini-session
+# OpenCode mini session

-An OpenCode TUI plugin that opens an interactive mini session for side questions, with full session context and multi-turn conversation.
+An OpenCode TUI plugin that opens an interactive mini temporary session for side questions, with full session context and multi-turn conversation.

 ## What it does